The fight against weight loss is a major public health concern in the United States.

 Focus: Low-carb, pre-packaged meal plan combined with coaching.

-Features: Offers various plans with different durations and goals.
-Includes one-on-one coaching and educational materials.
+Features: Provides plans with varying durations and goals, plus one-on-one coaching and educational materials.

 Pros: Structured program with significant weight loss potential, provides coaching support.

-Cons: Restrictive diet can be difficult to follow long-term, may not be appropriate for everyone, can be expensive.
+Cons: Restrictive diets can be hard to maintain long-term, may not suit everyone, and can be costly.

 5. Reverse Diet